 - Attempting to get identification from the other driver if they stop

 - Attempting to record the plate number of the vehicle.

 - Reporting the accident to ICBC as soon as possible.

 - Posting signs, asking nearby residents or businesses if the saw the accident and placing ads in the newspaper or online to gather information about the accident.

 Critically, a hit and run victim must file a hit and run report with ICBC no later than 6 months after the accident.

 If you, or someone you know was involved in a hit and run accident, waiting too long to speak to a lawyer may mean losing out on the protections of the hit and run fund.
-The lawyers at League and Williams provide free consultations to victims of hit and runs and have the knowledge and experience in hit and run injury law to ensure victims are able to access the compensation they’re entitled to from the hit and run fund.
+The lawyers at League and Williams provide free consultations to victims of hit and runs and have the knowledge and experience in hit and run injury law to ensure victims are able to access the compensation they’re entitled to.
 Our lawyers may be reached at 250-888-0002 or via email.